-- Follow @UNHCRPartners, @ICVATalks and @ICVA_Displaced to find out about social media initiatives that will be announced by the Partnership Section and ICVA in the weeks leading to the Consultations that include: live Twitter Q&As with UNHCR's leadership, campaigns, and contests such as the #NGOSelfie that proved so popular last year. - Ensure that your colleagues who cannot attend in person have the access to the social media information (hashtags, Twitter handles, livestreaming links and schedules, etc.) well in advance and are informed about how they can participate.
+- Ensure that your colleagues who cannot attend in person have the access to the social media information (hashtags, Twitter handles, livestreaming links and schedules, etc.) well in advance and are informed about how they can participate.
 Every session has a dedicated hashtag which you can find in annex in this document.
-Use them to make sure your voice is heard! - Tune into the livestreamed sessions and share the schedule and links amongst your professional and personal networks.
-Livestreams will be accessible from the Consultations page. - Tweet!
+Use them to make sure your voice is heard! - Tweet!
 Follow the @UNHCRPartners Twitter account and use the hashtag #UNHCRNGOs in your tweets that are relevant to the Consultations.
-Encourage your colleagues and project participants to do the same. - Create videos, photos and other media about your projects, encourage others to do the same and upload them to the event's blog. http://unhcrngos.tumblr.com.
-If needed, get in touch with the Partnership Section for assistance. - Check out the Storify stories at the end of each day of the Consultations.
+Encourage your colleagues and project participants to do the same. - Watch the Opening and Closing plenaries in livestream, on the Annual Consultations webpage. - Question?
+Comment?
+Concern?
+Make your voice heard on Pigeonhole and vote for your favourite intervention for the panel.
+Sessions which will use Pigeonhole will be indicated with the 🍼 symbol. - Create videos, photos and other media about your projects, encourage others to do the same and upload them to the event's blog. http://unhcrngos.tumblr.com.
+If needed, get in touch with the Partnership Section for assistance. - Check out our social media summary on Wakelet at the end of each day of the Consultations.